ferdon-inc/styleguide/lokahi/index.md

 #### Edit Layer In The Add Component Sidebar On The Workboard

-You can change the name, icon or category and configure the ports of the current component from the settings button in the bottom left hand corner of the Add Component sidebar.
+You can change the name, icon or category and configure the ports of the current component from the settings button in the bottom right-hand corner sidebar of the screen.

 ![](assets/images/image72.png)